• Skip to Content

 The Human Animal Bond Research Institute (HABRI) will fund a new study conducted by Indiana University-Bloomington's School of Public Health researchers Drs.
 Alyce Fly, Ming Li, and Katharine Watson.
 The researchers aim to characterize the impact of pet ownership on the adult gut microbiota, which has been shown to influence the role of cardiovascular disease (CVD) development.
 Fly, Li, and Watson hypothesize that differences in the gut microbiota of cat and dog owners relative to non-owners are associated with reduced CVD risk.

-Dr. Katharine Watson"Studies have found that living with cats or dogs imparts health benefits associated with the gut microbiota of infants and children, such as a reduced risk of developing asthma and other immune-related diseases," Principal Investigator Katharine Watson, MA BVMS, explains.
+Dr. Katharine Watson"Studies have found that living with cats or dogs imparts health benefits associated with the gut microbiota of infants and children, such as a reduced risk of developing asthma and other immune-related diseases," Principal Investigator Katharine Watson, M.A.
+BVMS, explains.
 "Studies have also shown that gut microbiota health is associated with reduced cardiovascular disease (CVD) risk.
 However, it is not known whether the gut microbiota of adult pet owners differs from non-owners.
 As pet ownership is associated with benefits to the gut microbiota of infants, it is probable that adults who live with pets may have similar benefits and that these may play a role in CVD risk reduction."

 Dr. Alyce Fly"HABRI is proud to support this novel research into the relationship between pet ownership, gut microbiota, and risk of developing cardiovascular disease," HABRI Executive Director Steven Feldman notes.
 "Science tells us that pets can influence the physical and mental health of owners, and this project will explore an important aspect of the physiological underpinnings of the human-animal bond."